CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/README.md

 Making good progress.
 Biggest priority is getting team memebers on the same page.

 #### Ky Le
+https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/commit/08629f999c4efda041392f8da6a0139ba5fd3b4d
 Create User Interface(UI)
-https://github.com/CS3398-Acolytes-F2019/CS3398-Acolytes-F2019/commit/08629f999c4efda041392f8da6a0139ba5fd3b4d
-Using Vue and Vue's components to such as:
+Using Vue and Vue's components such as:
 - web title.
 - animation circle when uploading file, so it will let's us know when a file is being loaded completely.
 - a input box, which links to local directory in your computer, will let you choose the file that you want to share.